klarabau/portfolio-ads/klarabaumeister-19029454-portfolip.md

 ## Data preprocessing
 ### Data exploration
 /

+### Data explanation
+Explanation of original dataset (load json file with markdown explanations up to jupyter)

 ### Data cleansing
 /

 ### Data preparation
-/

-### Data explanation
-/
+Random Oversampling (if we end up using it)

 ### Data visualization
+<i>Improve visualizations according to visualization lecture</i>

+In combination with my research on Random Oversampling, I have visualized the occurences of datapoints for each thresholding method, as shown below:

 The Machine Learning models that I have visualized can be found in the next chapter, Predictive models.
-<i>Improve visualizations according to visualization lecture</i>

-## Predictive models
+## Predictive Analytics
+### Machine Learning models
 <i> Link to notebooks with markdown explanations </i>

+<i> Can't link to the jupyter notebooks with url bc lecturers don't have access, so use nbconvert to either export as pdf or export as Jupiter notebook and upload to GitHub (nicer view) </i>

 - Linear regression count vs user score
 		2 Versions: All thresholding algorithms and only yen
 		- no correlation: look at plot and coef value